JetBrains/teamcity-documentation/topics/testing-frameworks.md

 [//]: # (title: Testing Frameworks)
 [//]: # (auxiliary-id: Testing Frameworks)

-TeamCity provides out\-of\-the\-box support for a number of testing frameworks.
-In order to reduce feedback time on the test failures, TeamCity provides support for on\-the\-fly tests reporting where possible.
-On\-the\-fly tests reporting means that the tests are reported in the TeamCity UI as soon as they are run not waiting for the build to complete.
+TeamCity provides out-of-the-box support for a number of testing frameworks.
+In order to reduce feedback time on the test failures, TeamCity provides support for on-the-fly tests reporting where possible.
+On-the-fly tests reporting means that the tests are reported in the TeamCity UI as soon as they are run not waiting for the build to complete.

 TeamCity directly supports the following _testing frameworks_:
 * JUnit and TestNG for the following runners: